Data forwarding

 - Ensure that you test the connection to the web service by clicking Test Connection in the Data Forwarder wizard.
 During the test-connection process, XClarity One imports and validates the certificate chain from the web service.
 After the certificate is validated, XClarity One sends a sample event to the web service.

-Events are forwarded in JSON format.
-The following example shows event data that is forwarded to an email or web service.{
+Event data is forwarded in JSON format.
+The following example shows event data that is forwarded to the web service.{

 "id": 3395,